-Reason: In the interest of creating safer, sustainable communities.
+Reason: In the interest of visual amenity

-21. Delivery and Servicing Plan
+20. Delivery and Servicing Plan

 The development shall not be occupied until a Service, Delivery and Refuse collection Plan has been submitted to and approved in writing by the local planning authority.
 The Plan should include: